 If your damage is limited to one area, you could resolve it with a simple cracked floor tile repair.
 In other cases, the best solution is to start with a clean slate and a new floor.
-Learn the causes of a damaged tile floor and what you can do to protect it.
+Learn the causes of a damaged or broken tile floor and what you can do to protect it.

 6 Common Causes for Cracked Tile Flooring

 To help you find your cracked tile’s root cause, we’ve put together a list of the six most common causes of a cracked floor tile.

 Dropping a heavy object on your tile floor can cause cracks.
 If a sharp blow is the culprit, the damage might appear more like a chip.
 Kitchen tiles are especially at risk because pots and pans, glassware and other heavy items are commonplace.
 Whether an item is precariously balanced on the edge of a countertop or slips due to some cooking grease, it can leave a chip in your tile.

 In general, these types of impacts affect the edges of your floor, not the center.
 They’re also more common around doors or cabinets since people are more likely to drop something heavy while opening a door.